Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 How to Respond:

-- Keep All Medication Records – Save prescription labels, pharmacy receipts, and treatment notes.
+- Keep all medication records.
+Save your prescription labels, pharmacy receipts, and any treatment notes.

-- Report the Error – Notify the hospital or clinic in writing.
+- Report the error.
+Let the hospital or clinic know in writing about what happened.

 5. Birth Injuries

-Birth injuries caused by negligence can result in lifelong consequences for both mother and child.
+Birth injuries from negligence can have lifelong effects on both the mother and the child.

 Common examples in Turkey include: